A guide to buying laptops & desktops

 Anti-virus software

 The second most popular way to lose all your work is by getting your PC infected with a virus.
 Most new PCs will come with a trial version of something like Norton Anti-Virus but that doesn't mean you should keep it.
 I recommend Kaspersky Anti-Virus, a great piece of software that just sits there and does what it has to with the minimum of fuss.
 It's also cheaper than most of the competition and always does well in independent tests.
+A good alternative is Norton Internet Security.

 Whatever software you decide upon, make sure it's always kept up-to-date and make sure you renew the licence when it comes to the end.